-- a.
-Review and adjudicate written appeals of UVSS Health Plan assessments within 30 days of submission. - b.
+- b.
 Review and adjudicate written appeals of UVSS Dental Plan assessments within 30 days of submission. - c.
 When adjudicating, the committee shall take the appellant's opt-out and appeal history into account. - d.
-Respond to applicants within a reasonable time of the committee's decision. - e.
+When adjudicating, the committee shall not consider any appeals submitted by a parent or guardian of the appellant, unless the authority to do so on behalf of the appellant has been legally granted to that parent or guardian. - e.
 At the first meeting of each semester, familiarize committee members with all policy relevant to the committee, including its terms of reference, and conduct a review of policy for the purpose of providing recommendations to Policy Development Committee.